meteulken/FirstPersonController/README.md

-# FirstPersonController
-Unity First Person Controller
+# Unity First Person Controller

+ This is a first-person controller in basic.

+# Functions:

+Move & look

+Run

+Jump

+Crouch